 Sisterhood of Widows

-The purpose of this ministry is to offer a network of congregational support to the widows of First Church, grounded in scripture, and provide opportunities to foster fellowship among them.
+The purpose of this ministry is to offer a network of congregational support to the widows of First Church and provide opportunities to foster fellowship among them.
 Through the Sisterhood, we live out our faith and radiate the love and light of our Lord Jesus Christ.

 Guild of Intercessors

-The Guild is a group of 90 or so Church members who have agreed to pray regularly and tirelessly for members and friends of this congregation, especially those facing health crises, death and other life transitions.
+The Guild is a group of 70 or so Church members who have agreed to pray regularly and tirelessly for members and friends of this congregation, especially those facing health crises, death and other life transitions.
 Prayer request cards are located in pew racks and friendship folders, but the Guild also accepts phone calls, pastor referrals and one-on-one.
 Guild members are kept up to date by a weekly enumeration of prayer requests, which is distributed by e-mail.
+Prayer requests are treated confidentially.

 Home Visitation and Communion